astropy/astropy/examples/README.txt

 Example gallery
 ===============

-This gallery of examples shows a variety of relatively small snippets or examples of tasks that can be done with the Astropy core package.
+This gallery serves to show what can be done with the Astropy core package.
+This is an exhibit of examples showing a variety of relatively small snippets and examples of things the Astropy core package can do.
 Contributions from the community are encouraged!

 Longer-form tutorials (or tutorials for